arctelix/.dotsys/README.md

 WARNING!
 --------

-THIS IS A WORK IN PROGRESS AND ONLY SUFFICIENTLY TESTED ON MAC OSX WITH BASH!
+THIS IS A WORK IN PROGRESS!
-The infrastructure for all platforms exists, but has not been tested and will likely have platform specific issues that need to be tweaked.
+The infrastructure for all platforms exists, but they have not all been full tested and will likely have minor platform specific issues that need fixing.

+TESTED PLATFORMS:
+- linux-mac (OSX El Capitan)
+- windows-babun (windows8/windows10)
+- windows-cygwin (windows8/windows10)

 If you are interested in helping out that would be awesome!
 Please submit your pull requests!